-Making The Daniel Project Part 2
+Making The Daniel Project - pt 2

-Further information regarding The Daniel Project’s purpose, content, filming and distribution along with answers to erroneous misinformation
+Further information regarding The Daniel Project’s purpose, content,

 What is The Daniel Project?